 Horvat Burgin

-Nestling in the lush Judean foothills (the Shephela), Horvat Burgin is an archaeological site rich in finds, especially from the Roman and Byzantine period.
-Popular for its hiding caves, it is also unique for bearing both Pagan, Jewish and Christian tombs in its necropolis.
+In the lush Judean foothills (the Shephela), Horvat Burgin is an archaeological site rich in finds, especially from the Roman and Byzantine periods.
+It is also unique for combining both Pagan, Jewish, and Christian tombs in its cemetery.

 History and Archaeology of Horvat Burgin

-Horvat Burgin was first settled in the First Temple Period yet most of its remains are from the classical periods.
-In the 1st and 2nd centuries CE Horvat Burgin was a large Jewish village.
-Hiding tunnels carved beneath its houses attest to the local population participating in both the big Jewish rebellion (66-70 CE) and the Bar-Kokhva rebellion (132-135 CE) against the Romans.
-At that time the site was probably called “Kafar Bis”, whose Roman conquest is described by Josephus (Wars 4 9 9).
-This proposal is based on the fact that a nearby site is called in Arabic, khirbet al-Biss, possibly preserving the ancient sites’ name.
-Furthermore, Burgin’s summit is called “Umm Burj” (Arabic for “the mother of all fortresses”) possibly preserving the memory of a fort.
+Horvat Burgin was first settled in the First Temple Period, yet most of its remains are from the classical periods.
+In the 1st and 2nd centuries CE, Horvat Burgin was a sizeable Jewish village.
+Hiding tunnels carved beneath its houses attest to the local population participating in the first Jewish rebellion (66-70 CE) and the Bar-Kokhva rebellion (132-135 CE).
+At that time, the site was probably called “Kafar Bis,” whose Roman conquest is described by Josephus (Wars 4 9 9).
+This proposal is based on the fact that a nearby site is called, in Arabic, sherbet al-Biss, which possibly preserves the ancient sites’ names.
+Furthermore, Burgin’s summit is called “Umm Burj” (Arabic for “the mother of all fortresses”), possibly preserving the memory of a fort.

 Touring Horvat Burgin

-The site is accessible from road 38.
-A paved road passing by khirbet Mideast reaches the northern edge of the site.
+The site is accessible from Road 38.
+A paved road passing by Khirbet Midras reaches the site’s northern edge.
 The hiding caves and the monastic remains, which include several mosaic floors, are near its summit.
 The burial caves are at the eastern edge of the site.

-A tour of Horvat Burgin can be combined in a guided day tour in the Judean Foothills (the Shephelah).
+A tour of Horvat Burgin can be combined with a guided day tour in the Judean Foothills (the Shephelah).